krishsethu/AAI-520-Final-Team-Project/README.md

 This project is a part of the AAI-520 course in the Applied Artificial Intelligence Program at the University of San Diego (USD).

-Note: Jupyter Python notebook has to be downloaded and opened in Google Colab (due to compatibility issues with GitHub rendering interactive widgets and metadata).
+Note: Jupyter Python notebook has to be downloaded and opened in Google Colab or Visual studio Code (due to compatibility issues with GitHub rendering interactive widgets and metadata).

 Files: